i-MSCP/imscp/contrib/Listeners/README.md

 ### 10_phpfpm_settings_override.pl

-Allows overriding of PHP-FPM settings in pool configuration files.
+Allows to override PHP-FPM settings in pool configuration files.

 Note: When you want operate on a per domain basis, don't forget to set the PHP configuration level to 'per_site'.
 You can do this by running: